junglesta/junglestar.github.io/about.md

 ### Who are we?

 Junglestar agency is [Rokma's](http://rokma.com) brainchild.
-We use an extended network of carefully selected business partners, mostly on a per-project basis.
+We are an extended network of carefully selected business partners, working on a per-project basis.

 ### We ♡ Open source